Minimum Cow Protection Standards ISKCON LAW 507

 Their load must be appropriate to their strength power, health, and age, and approved by an experienced teamster.

-Legs and feet of walking oxen should be given special attention during health check.
+The legs and feet of walking oxen should be given special attention during the health checks.

 On a monthly basis, the oxen should have a complete health examination by a local government or approved veterinarian.